sbryngelson/group-docs/phd-syllabus/doing-research.md

 I don’t like to dictate how anyone works.
 But in general it’s very useful for me to keep track of my research work in an intentional way.
-I make heavy use of cloud services for documents, code, data, etc.; I've seen many others use Git repositories to do similar things (which may work best if you want to track versions of a Jupyter notebook, let’s say).
+I make heavy use of cloud services for documents, code, data, etc.; I've seen many others use Git repositories to do similar things (which may work best if you want to track versions of a Jupyter notebook, let's say).
 I often keep a little text file in any project directory that holds the state of the project, should I need to go away from it and come back to it later.
 Pick what works best for you, but the advice I would give is to do something intentional from the outset of a project.